Meet Your Upward Bound Team

 Did you pass your driving test on the first attempt?
 Yes!
 I was the youngest of all my friends, so I got to listen to their stories of why they failed and make sure I didn’t make the same mistakes.

 What was your favorite cafeteria food while you were in school?
 French toast sticks!
-I used to love maple syrup so much I would drink it from the bottle.
+I love maple syrup.

 I had never lived more than 40 minutes from the hospital I was born in or my parents until I moved to Maine in 2009.
 Excitement when I was young included being outdoors when no chores were to be done.
 Tree climbing, four-wheeling, dirt-biking around the neighborhood, and hanging out with friends.
 Being adventurous meant riding the bale elevator to the hayloft, jumping off without breaking your neck, or swinging on a rope from hayloft to hayloft.
 Nowadays, I define adventure a little differently.
 We travel, and I’ve finished my first degree here in Maine.
 It’s never too late, but it does get harder.
 I’m currently working on my second degree before committing to grad school.
 If I can do it, you can do it.